 Gen Z is concerned with how a company or corporation affects the world around them.
 “They place a high value on socially responsible programs,” says Paul McDonald, senior executive director at Robert Half.
 Promote your company’s involvement in projects and initiatives that benefit a program, cause, or community as much as possible.

-It’s also critical to understand exactly what you’re offering in terms of culture because new graduates have distinct priorities.
+Understanding what you’re offering regarding culture is critical because new graduates have distinct priorities.
 “The generation for empowerment is great, but it makes it far harder for employers – especially old-school workers – to work together to attract top talents in this age group,” says Osrow.

 This generation seeks to develop, invest in and balance work-life opportunities.
 “What I hear more and more is that ‘We don’t care to work hard; if we have got to work until 8:00 p.m.. but we want to leave every day at 5:00 p.m. to go to the sports center or get home to look after our family,'” says McDonald.
 “This, particularly with today’s technology, is highly encouraged.
 A lot of work can be done in one or two hours at night, if necessary.
 We emphasize this, and it’s a real attraction.”

-Companies have recognized the need to allow their recruitment process to reach beyond such boundaries in this day and age when geographical distance is no longer a barrier in communication.
-Companies like LinkedIn have also considered hiring top talent from outside of their home country.
-The company has been recruiting in this manner for many years and recommends it to other companies looking to hire a diverse and highly skilled workforce.
+Companies have recognized the need to allow their recruitment process to reach beyond such boundaries in this day and age when geographical distance is no longer a barrier to communication.
+Companies like LinkedIn have also considered hiring top talent outside their home country.
+The company has been recruiting for many years and recommends it to other companies looking to hire a diverse and highly skilled workforce.

 Recruitment Strategy 8: Get Them Talking

-New graduates are likely to be nervous because they have little to no experience interviewing.
-You should approach the interview with more pliability.
+New graduates are likely nervous because they have little to no experience interviewing.
+You should approach the interview with more flexibility.
 “Fulfill them with a feeling of comfort,” said McDonald.
-“Spend a bit more time talking to an experienced candidate rather than an experienced one.
-Inquire about some of their extracurricular activities that may be listed on their resume.”
+“Spend more time talking to an experienced candidate rather than an experienced one.
+Inquire about some extracurricular activities that may list on their resume.”

-In addition to putting them at ease, this allows you to assess their soft skills — how they communicate and listen, as well as their ability to think critically and problem solve.
-“You’re going to find that you’re evaluating that person’s potential because they don’t have a lot of experience,” McDonald says.
+In addition to putting them at ease, this allows you to assess their soft skills — how they communicate and listen and their ability to think critically and problem solve.
+“You’re going to find that you’re evaluating that person’s potential because they don’t have much experience,” McDonald says.

 Recruitment Strategy 9: Organize a National Hiring Day

 Organizing a well-planned annual recruitment event, also known as National Hiring Day, is high on the list of innovative hiring ideas.
-Companies like McDonald’s, Convergys, and Macy’s are known for conducting large-scale hiring drives in order to attract and hire the best talent.
-This type of hiring generates a lot of external attention, which is great for large volumes of hiring.
+Companies like McDonald’s, Convergys, and Macy’s are known for conducting large-scale hiring drives to attract and hire the best talent.
+This type of hiring generates a lot of external attention, which is great for large hiring volumes.

 This strategy also attracts a lot of free publicity, making it a low-cost move for the recruiter.
-In cases where a rapid and large volume of hiring is required for the company, announcing a particular day or days for hiring could yield immediate results.
+In cases where a rapid and large hiring volume is required for the company, announcing a particular day or days for hiring could yield immediate results.

-The high volume has a positive impact on the acceptance rate of job offers.
-This approach has a dual benefit for the company in that, in addition to a high volume of hiring, it speaks to the company’s external growth image.
+The high volume positively impacts the acceptance rate of job offers.
+This approach has a dual benefit for the company in that.
+In addition to a high hiring volume, it speaks to its external growth image.

 Recruitment Strategy 10:Choose a Campus Ambassador

 Find a liaison if you don’t already have strong connections on campus.
-Choose a recent intern to act as a campus ambassador, someone who can act as a liaison between your company and the school.
-Students and recent graduates are familiar with their campuses and can be very helpful in creatively disseminating information about opportunities at your organization.
+Choose a recent intern as a campus ambassador who can act as a liaison between your company and the school.
+Students and recent graduates are familiar with their campuses.
+It can be very helpful in creatively disseminating information about opportunities at your organization.

-Campus recruits have a high no-show rate because they may attend multiple interviews and choose only the best job offer available to them.
-Even if you are unable to retain certain entry-level employees, regular engagement can help to keep them interested in your organization.
+Campus recruits have a high no-show rate because they may attend multiple interviews and choose only the best job offer.
+Even if you cannot retain certain entry-level employees, regular engagement can help keep them interested in your organization.

 When reaching out to such passive candidates, social networking can play a significant role; The candidate can be encouraged to communicate with them via email campaigns or social media platforms if they change jobs.

-To hire the ideal talent from colleges and universities, digital recruiters use a variety of innovative and effective recruitment strategies and practices.
+To hire outstanding talent from colleges and universities, digital recruiters use a variety of innovative and effective recruitment strategies and practices.
 An organization can only hire and onboard the best resources for their organization if they have a good recruitment strategy.

-For making these strategies a true success, you should utilize cutting-edge tools that make hiring and training the right candidates for your company easier.
+To make these strategies a success.
+You should utilize cutting-edge tools that make hiring and training the right candidates for your company easier.
 With TIJ’s unique recruitment solutions, you can reduce miss-hires and attrition rates while recruiting entry-level candidates and improve employee engagement.